artsy/mobile/playbook.md

 #### Objective-C

 A lot of our apps pre-date the swift language, and re-writes come at a big cost.
 Objective-C is still a fine language, so a lot of development is still done in it.
+All projects now do support Swift, so additional components can be written in Swift if preferred.

 #### CocoaPods + Bundler